kevinsimper/kevinsimper.dk/app/blog/posts/how-to-make-authentication-with-github-apps-for-side-projects.md

 The user is then greeted with a page that asks if they want to give us the information.
 When they do they are redirected back to our website with a short code in the URL.
 That short code string we can exchange for an api access token by sending it to the GitHub api together with our client id and client secret.

-With the access token, we can fetch all the data from the api, like the user's email and GitHub user id that we can save to our database to know who next time they log in.
+With the access token, we can fetch all the data from the api, like the user's email and their GitHub user id that we can save to our database to know who they are next time they log in.

 ## Example with Node.js